 You don't have to give a compliment to give a critique.
 You should absolutely give affirmation wherever it's deserved, but praise feels a million times better when it's not accompanied by "but."
 Instead of compliment sandwiches, you could try a feedback method like the one Pixar has developed, which they call "plussing."
 Leadership expert David Berkus has written that the technique is pulled from the improv comedy tradition, where the rule is never to say "No," but always, "Yes, and..."
 At Pixar , practicing "plussing" means that when offering criticism, you do it in a direct way, but always follow with a constructive suggestion on how to remedy the issue.

 7. Demeaning nicknames like "Chief" or "Honey"

-Overly familiar, one-size-fits-all nicknames—especially for people you interact with in a professional capacity—are generally not a good look.
-This is particularly true for people in positions of authority.
-While a male boss might think calling his subordinate “chief” is a way of being chummy, or rubbing elbows with the little people, it tends to come across as patronizing.
-A woman boss might think she’s being approachable or motherly by calling her female employees “honey” or “sweetie,” but that can lead to a sense of false familiarity that makes it difficult for employees to speak frankly.
-Plus, those nicknames are almost always gender-exclusive; a male boss isn’t going to call his female employee “chief” (and hopefully in 2020 he knows not to call any woman besides his wife “honey”).
+Overly familiar, one-size-fits-all nicknames-especially from people you interact with in a professional capacity-are generally not a good look.
+This is particularly true for condescending people in positions of authority.
+While a male boss might think calling his subordinate "chief" is a way of being chummy, or rubbing elbows with the little people, it tends to come across with a patronizing tone.
+A woman boss might think she's being approachable or motherly by calling her female employees "honey" or "sweetie," but that can lead to a sense of false familiarity that makes it difficult for employees to speak frankly.
+Plus, those nicknames are almost always gender-exclusive; a male boss isn't going to call his female employee "chief" (and hopefully in 2022 he knows not to call any woman besides his wife "honey").
 So the chummy nicknames most people find condescending end up being pretty exclusionary, too.